uber/cadence/bench/README.md

 ```

 ### Signal
-The load tests the SignalWorkflowExecution and SignalWithStartWorkflowExecution API, and validates the latency for signaling, number of successfully completed workflows and if there's any open workflow.
+The load tests the SignalWorkflowExecution and SignalWithStartWorkflowExecution sync API, and validates the latency of signaling, the number of successfully completed workflows and if there's any open workflow.

 Sample configuration can be found in `config/bench/signal.json` and it can be started with
 ```